≡ Menu

 California, USA Model S / Model X 100,000 Production

-Model 3 / Model Y 550,000 Production
+Model 3 / Model Y >550,000 Production

-Shanghai, China Model 3 / Model Y 950,000 Production
+Shanghai, China Model 3 / Model Y >950,000 Production

-Berlin, Germany Model Y 375,000 Production
+Berlin, Germany Model Y >375,000 Production

-Texas, USA Model Y 250,000 Production
+Texas, USA Model Y >250,000 Production

-Cybertruck 125,000 Production
+Cybertruck >125,000 Production

-Nevada, USA Tesla Semi Pilot Production
+Nevada, USA Tesla Semi Pilot production

-TBD Roaster In Development
+TBD Roaster In development

-Robotaxi In Development
+Robotaxi In development

-India Future Product In Talks With Leaders
+India Future Product In talk with the leaders

-Indonesia Future Product In Talks With Leaders
+Indonesia Future Product In talk with the leaders

-Mexico Future Product In Talks With Leaders
+Mexico Future Product In talk with the leaders

 * Installed capacity ≠ current production rate and limitations may be discovered as production rates approach capacity, according to Tesla.